/ tool-comparisons / Vercel vs Hetzner for Solo Developers

 Vercel is frontend deployment without the deployment part.
 Push to Git, get a live site.
 SSL, CDN, preview URLs, and edge functions happen automatically.
 The platform is built around the developer experience of writing code and having it appear on the internet, without thinking about servers, certificates, or networking.

-Next.js is a first-class citizen (Vercel builds it), but Astro, Remix, SvelteKit, and static sites all deploy just as smoothly.
-The free tier handles most solo projects, and the Pro tier at $20/month scales without requiring infrastructure changes.
+Next.js is a first-class citizen (Vercel builds it, and the framework now carries roughly 139,600 GitHub stars with over 40 million weekly npm downloads), but Astro, Remix, SvelteKit, and static sites all deploy just as smoothly.
+The free Hobby tier handles most solo projects, and the Pro tier at $20 per user per month, which bundles $20 of usage credit, scales without requiring infrastructure changes.

 For frontend-focused projects, Vercel's value proposition is hard to argue against.
 You trade infrastructure control for development speed, and for most solo developers, that's the right trade.